Indira Tiwari

 Indira Tiwari is an Indian actress.
-She appeared in the Hindi-language films Aarakshan (2011), Nazarband (2020), Serious Men (2020), and Gangubai Kathiawadi (2022).
+She has appeared in the films Aarakshan (2011), Nazarband (2020), Serious Men (2020), and Gangubai Kathiawadi (2022).

 Career

 Tiwari began her acting career by portraying a student in Prakash Jha's 2011 Bollywood movie Aarakshan.
 She later appeared in four short films: Ekanth, The Manliest Man, Unfair, and Return to Cinder.

 In 2020, she starred in Nazarband, directed by Suman Mukhopadhyay and based on a short story by Ashapurna Devi.
 The same year, she played the female lead alongside Nawazuddin Siddiqui in director Sudhir Mishra's Netflix original Serious Men.

 Tiwari has a prominent role in the 2022 film Gangubai Kathiawadi, directed by Sanjay Leela Bhansali and based on the book Mafia Queens of Mumbai by Hussain Zaidi.